Smoky Dawson: Death

 In his later years Smoky Dawson was diagnosed with arthritis, emphysema and two hernias.
 In June 2000 he was knocked down by a hit-and-run driver and had spinal injuries.
-As of 2004 he and Dot presented a radio show on 2NSB and lived in Lane Cove, New South Wales.
+As of 2004 he and Dot presented a radio show on 2NSB and lived in Lane Cove.

 Herbert Henry "Smoky" Dawson died on 13 February 2008 after a short illness, aged 94.
 He was survived by his wife, Florence "Dot" Dawson, an elocutionist, radio actress and presenter, who died on 27 October 2010 at 104 years of age.
 In a 2005 interview Dawson indicated how he would like to be remembered, "Ah well, just as Herb.
 Just as one who's tried his best, he's carried out, lover of his country and always thought about the good things in life.
 Being honest and true to yourself, the main thing, true to yourself.
 And ah, I think to be remembered as an old friend".

 Awards and legacy

-Smoky Dawson continued his long career of recording and performing after his radio show, and enjoyed performing until he died.
+Smoky Dawson continued his long career of recording and performing after his radio show, and enjoyed performing until his death.
 He has frequently been recognised for his contributions to music and entertainment.

 On 31 December 1982 Dawson was awarded an Order of the British Empire – Member (Civil) with the citation, "In recognition of service to country music".

 In 1978 Dawson was inducted into the Australian Roll of Renown.

 In 1985 he published his autobiography, Smoky Dawson: A Life.
 An updated and expanded addition was released in 2021.

 In the 1999 Australia Day Honours Dawson was made a Member of the Order of Australia with the citation, "In recognition of service to country music".

 In 2005 he was inducted into the Australian Record Industry Association Hall of Fame.
 In April 2007 he donated his first electric guitar to the Australian Stockman's Hall of Fame.

 Smoky's Bar and Grill was opened in his name in 2005 at the West Diggers Club in Tamworth – he attended with Dot.
 His recording career spanned more than six decades, his last album, Homestead of My Dreams, was released in 2005.

 Powerhouse Museum described him as "a singer, showman, songwriter, scriptwriter, knife and double-headed axe thrower and all round performer who has lived a long life entertaining audiences.
 Through his radio serials, comic books and songs he created the persona of a happy-go-lucky singing cowboy".
 From 2001 the museum has displayed his signed copy of the comic book, The Adventures of Smoky Dawson, and other memorabilia, which was subsequently donated by Dawson in 2004.

 Near Dawson's former ranch in Terrey Hills is the "Smoky Dawson Pavilion", a multi-purpose hall (containing a full-sized basketball court) situated within Galstaun College at Ingleside.
 Smoky Dawson Pavilion opened in late 2014 with money from the estate of Dawson and Dot.